oclipa/reactjs-cheat-sheet/README.md

 export default Users;
 ```

+Page Type: Static
+Emitted File Size: 6.14 kB
+XMLHttpRequest: Yes

 **getInitialProps()**

 `getInitialProps()` is a lifecycle hook that allows the props for a Next.js page to be populated before any further processing or rendering of the page is performed.
 The first time the page is requested (e.g. if the user manually enters the URL or refreshes the page), the function is run on the server before the HTML page is served to the client.
 Subsequent renders of the page are done on the client-side.
 Typically, this method will access the backend via an API layer (to avoid publically exposing the low-level backend API).
 This method has been deprecated in favour of the other hooks, however it is still commonly used.
 It is recommended that future development should use the other hooks.

+Note that using this function will disable Automatic State Optimization (where the build automatically identifies pages that can be emitted as static).

 Example: